 Want to heal your intestines, boost your energy, and help your body detoxify?
 Vitality SuperGreen is a delicious way to help keep your intestines healthy while keeping you regular and comfortable.
 It’s very easy to incorporate into your daily routine — just add it to your water and go.

 IBS is a collection of symptoms that often point to poor digestion, including:

 - Alternating diarrhea and constipation

 Those affected by IBS can also experience depression, anxiety, insomnia, fatigue, fibromyalgia, belching, and sometimes nausea.

-The cause of IBS is unknown, but there are several theories:
+While the cause of IBS is unknown, there are several theories:

-1. Depression and Anxiety: Originally, IBS was no more than a psychological diagnosis—like depression or anxiety.
+- Depression and Anxiety: Originally, IBS was no more than a psychological diagnosis—like depression or anxiety.
 Physicians could find no physical evidence of IBS.
-Even though emotional stress does activate the release of stress hormones and shuts down digestive function, it does not cause IBS.
-(1)(2)
+While emotional stress does activate the release of stress hormones and shuts down digestive function, it does not cause IBS.3,4

-2. Serotonin Imbalance: When we later figured out some of the biochemistry in the gut, researchers focused on a neurotransmitter called serotonin.
-Serotonin alone does not cause IBS, but controlling it with medication can provide short-term relief.
-(3)(4)
+- Serotonin Imbalance: When we later figured out some of the biochemistry in the gut, researchers focused on a neurotransmitter called serotonin.
+Serotonin alone does not cause IBS, but controlling it with medication can provide short-term relief.5,6

-3. Gut Infection: After realizing that people with a history of food poisoning were often diagnosed with IBS, physicians began using antibiotic therapy.
+- Gut Infection: After realizing that people with a history of food poisoning were often diagnosed with IBS, physicians began using antibiotic therapy.
 It worked.
-As it turns out, IBS may be the result of a gut infection.
-(5)(6) And now, some of the most recent medical literature has connected the dots.
-We know that stress, neurotransmitters, the immune system, and the gut all play a role in the development of IBS.
-So what does this mean in your body?
+As it turns out, IBS may be the result of a gut infection.7,8

 IBS and Your Wounded Inner Ecosystem